0xtail-hackathon/sui-overflow-2024/frontend/README.md

 - Jina Lee (@jijijjj)

-## What is CocktailOTC?
+## What is Cocktail Finance?
-Our CocktailOTC provides a seamless platform for token transactions without the need for a centralized exchange.
+Our Cocktail Finance provides a seamless platform for token transactions without the need for a centralized exchange.

 ### Features
 **Sellers:**